You can delay (or postpone) assessing and auto-enrolling your employees for up to three months – this is called the postponement period.

 You can use postponement for one employee, a group of them or the entire workforce.
 It can begin:

-- On your duties start date (if you first employed your staff on or after 1 October 2017, this is the day your first member of staff joined the company – you can’t change this date)
+- On your duties start date (this is the day your first member of employed staff joined the company)

 - On the first day of employment

 - On the day an employee turns 22, or their earnings increase to meet the minimum earnings threshold for auto enrolment – this is currently £10,000 for 2020/2021 tax year

 Your postponement period must be no longer than three months.
 You don’t need to let The Pensions Regulator or your pension provider know if you’re using postponement.
 But you do need to write to the affected employees about this to let them know within six weeks of the start of the postponement period.